-A sprain is a particular type of injury affects your joints; ankles, knees, wrists and thumbs in particular as these are the joints most commonly put under stress.
-A joint can become sprained when a ligament is overextended or torn.
-Ligaments are the bands of fibrous tissue that connect bones together.
+A sprain is a particular type of injury that affects your joints; ankles, knees, wrists and thumbs in particular as these are the joints most commonly put under stress.

 The most common sprain is the ankle sprain.
 As our ankles hold our entire body’s weight, they are under the most pressure.
 A misstep, such as an awkward step on an uneven surface, can force the ankle out of its usual position, tearing the ligaments and causing a sprain.

-The most common types are lower back strains and in the hamstring muscle on the back of the thigh.
-As shown in the diagram, the hamstring muscle can tear when put under stress.
+The most common types are lower back strains, and in the hamstring muscle on the back of the thigh.

 Next, apply an ice pack to the injury for up to twenty minutes.
 This will help ease pain and reduce swelling by decreasing blood flow to the area.
 However, never apply ice directly to the skin, as this can cause frostbite.
 Instead, wrap the ice in a thin towel or cloth.